-In Theorem \ref{th2}, the dimension $k+\dzero$ of the reconstructed torus may be anything between $k$ and $k+\rank \, G$.
+In Theorem \ref{th2}, the dimension $k+{d_0}$ of the reconstructed torus may be anything between $k$ and $k+\rank \, G$.
 Mathematical examples of all these situations may of course be easily constructed.
-A very interesting example coming from nonholonomic mechanics is a $n$-dimensional generalization of the classical Veselova system \cite{veselova1,veselova2} considered in \cite{fedorov-jovanovic}.
-Such problem admits a compact (${\rm SO}(n-1)$) symmetry group and, as shown in \cite{fedorov-jovanovic}, the reduced dynamics is, upon a time reparameterization, quasi-periodic in $(n-1)$-dimensional tori.
-Using techniques different from those used here, the authors of \cite{fedorov-jovanovic} prove that also the unreduced dynamics is, in the new time variable, quasi-periodic in tori of dimension $n-1$.
-If this case (after the time reparameterization) could be analyzed in the realm of our approach, complete resonance between the `internal' and `external' frequencies $\omega$ and $\nu$ would be found, making $\dzero=0$.\footnote{A personal communication with Y.N.
+A very interesting example coming from nonholonomic mechanics is an $n$-dimensional generalization of the classical Veselova system \cite{veselova1,veselova2} considered in \cite{fedorov-jovanovic}.
+Such problem describes the motion of an $n$-dimensional rigid body with fixed point subject to a nonholonomic constraint.
+The phase space of the system is a vector subbundle $\mathcal D$ of $TSO(n)$ of rank $n-1$ (and hence a manifold of dimension $n(n-1)/2+(n-1)$), and the systems has an ${\rm SO}(n-1)$ symmetry-group.
+The reduced dynamics takes place in $\mathcal D/SO(n-1)$ (diffeomorphic to $TS^{n-1}$) and, up to a time parametrization, is quasi-periodic in $(n-1)$-dimensional tori.
+Using techniques different from those used here, Fedorov and Jovanovic \cite{fedorov-jovanovic} prove that also the unreduced dynamics is, in the new time variable, quasi-periodic in tori of dimension $n-1$ which foliate the phase space $\mathcal D$.
+If this case could be analyzed in the realm of our approach, complete resonance between the `internal' and `external' frequencies $\omega$ and $\nu$ would be found, making ${d_0}=0$.\footnote{A personal communication with Y.N.
 Fedorov suggests that (part of) the frequencies of the unreduced motions are subharmonics of those of the reduced motions.}